Predictability Over Speed

 Predictability over speed.
 While speed is, in fact, important in our quickly changing technology landscape, we should prioritize building predictability into our software delivery over simply building things fast.
 We should prioritize processes and systems that give us a consistently reliable measure of progress rather than obsessing about how fast our engineers can churn out features.

-Software development is a creative endeavor.
-It is highly variable, and we often find that, while in the process of our creation, new, previously unknown solutions are revealed, business needs change, new requirements emerge, and so on.
+Let’s be real: software development is messy.
+Creative.
+Chaotic.
+Beautifully unpredictable.
+We often find that, while in the process of our creation, new, previously unknown solutions are revealed, business needs change, new requirements emerge, and so on.
 Therefore, instead of depending on thumb-in-the-air estimates, let’s instead take away the unknown of cost and delivery date by using a better process that makes those items known, and where scope can flex as needed.

 It doesn’t matter whether your small stories are measured in story points, t-shirt sizes, days, hours, or something else.
 What matters is that they are consistently sized to the smallest increment of working software that can be delivered.
 At that point, estimating becomes irrelevant.